OpenCloudOS/perf-prof/Readme.md

   -?, --help                 Give this help list
       --usage                Give a short usage message

-andatory or optional arguments to long options are also mandatory or optional for any corresponding short options.
+Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.
 ```